Use your research skills to drive social change.

 Conclusions and recommendations must be drawn from your analysis and discussion and reflect the attainment of the aim and the way in which the research question is addressed.

-- Prospective applicants wishing to undertake a Master of Social Work will need to find a suitable supervisor by contacting the Faculty of Arts, Business and Law.
+- Prospective applicants wishing to undertake a Master of Social Work can use the Research Supervisor Search to find a suitable supervisor.

 - Students are required to successfully complete one 24-unit course and a thesis as specified in the Master of Social Work program structure.